When was the moment that you realized you wanted to be a musician?

 How would you describe your sound in three words?

-You recently released your latest song “god.drugs.u”.
-Can you tell us a little about the song and the inspiration behind it?
+You recently released your EP Self Sacrifice.
+Can you tell us a little about the EP and the inspiration that started it?

-What do you hope listeners take from your music?
+What do you hope people take away when listening to your music?